 Clinical depression and/or grief can wear a person out emotionally and lead to fatigue.
 It also causes sadness, anxiety, and physical symptoms such as fatigue, insomnia, aches, and pains.
-In addition, the medications that are often prescribed will often make you drowsy and contribute to fatigue as well.
+In addition, the medications often prescribed will often make you tired and contribute to fatigue as well.

 Natural Solutions: If you or someone you care about is depressed, seek medical counseling.
 Depression may not resolve without treatment, and there are many treatments, including natural medicine, that can help with symptom relief.
 I suggest reading Depression – What You Need to Know.

-The most reported symptoms of urinary tract infections (UTIs) include pain or burning during urination and/or the feeling of needing to urinate frequently.
+The most-reported urinary tract infections (UTIs) symptoms include pain or burning during urination and/or the feeling of needing to urinate frequently.
 However, UTIs can also cause fatigue and weakness.

-Natural Solutions: If you suspect you have a UTI, contact your doctor.
+Natural Solutions: Contact your doctor if you suspect you have a UTI.
 The usual treatment for a UTI is antibiotics, which should cure the condition rapidly, alleviating the fatigue and the other symptoms.
-There are also some natural treatment tips for preventing and treating UTI naturally, of which you should be aware.
+There are also some natural treatment tips for preventing and treating UTI naturally, which you should be aware of.